 - Complicated securities regulations place severe limits on who can invest

-We have identified five categories of capital raising strategies that allow entrepreneurs to raise money from non-wealthy investors in compliance with securities law.
+We have identified five strategies that allow you to raise money from both wealthy and non-wealthy investors in compliance with securities law.
 These are

 - fan-based funding (donations, pre-sales, memberships, etc.)